jdeguzman11/Justin_BlueStampPortfolio/index.md

 # Code
 Here is the code I used to run my game!
 Make sure you setup an API Key to be able to use and pull from ChatGPT's resources.

+### Setup
+This part of my code imports modules that allow me to use a bunch of functions I use in other parts of my code.
+It also asks for input from the player of what they would like the theme of their game to be, so it can use it to generate the rest of the game like the backstory, prompt, and options.

 ```python
 import logging